AlextheEngineer/Ego3DHands/README.md

 # Ego3DHands
-This repository is for the Ego3DHands dataset.

 <img src="image_sample1.png" width="320">    <img src="image_sample1_sideview.png" width="320">

 <img src="image_sample2.png" width="320">    <img src="image_sample2_seg.png" width="320">

-# Introduction
-This dataset is for the task of two-hand 3D global pose estimation.
-Therefore it provides images and corresponding labels with the presence of two hands in egocentric view generated using Blender.
+Ego3DHands is a large-scale synthetic dataset for the task of two-hand 3D global pose estimation.
+It provides images and corresponding labels with the presence of two hands in egocentric view generated using Blender.
 This dataset can also be used for the task of hand segmentation, 2D, 3D canonical and 3D global hand pose estimation.
-For hand tracking in dynamic sequences, we also provide a dynamic version of Ego3DHands.
+For hand tracking in dynamic sequences, we provide a dynamic version of Ego3DHands.

-Each instance provides:
+Each instance provides the following data for both hands:
   * hand image with transparent background
   * hand image with background
   * segmentation masks (15 classes for the parts of foreground {1~14} and the background {0})